ryanjung94/beginGithub/README.md

-## Test beginGithub clone and push
+## Test beginGithub clone and push and pull